pnt1234/CSE482/schedule.md

 ## Tentative Class Schedule
 ---
- This is the tentative class schedule.
+ This is a tentative class schedule.
 Instructor reserves the right to modify it.
 Please check back regularly.

  NOTE: Lecture slides and supplementary notes will be posted on D2L.